ronaldluc/DeepSaber/README.md

     4. Explore results in `src/notebooks/results_exploration.ipynb`

 ## Contributions
-- Beat maps are sentences, actions are words
+- Beat maps are sentences; actions are words
     - Use Word2Vec and FastText to create action embeddings
     - Dataset of action analogies
 - Evaluation of new features for _Learning to choreograph_